-When their sense of power is threatened, they feel a need to power over someone else.
+When an Abuser’s sense of power is threatened, they feel a need to power over someone else.
 Since they have so little self esteem, they don’t “pick on someone their own size”.
 They restore their sense of importance through choosing someone smaller or weaker or in some other way less powerful then themselves.
 In this way, they transfer the pain and the shame to their victim.

 There is much debate over whether or not all sexual abusers were sexually abused.
 Certainly, all abusers were victimized in some way, hence, their victim mentality.
 I don’t know if Fred was sexually abused as a child, but by his own account, he was certainly physically and emotionally abused and learned the “rules” of the abusive system.